umair-statistics/MLE-truncated-bivariate-t-distribution-/README.md

-# Maximum Likelihood Estimation of Mixing Angle θ from Truncated Bivariate t-Distribution
+# Maximum Likelihood Estimation of Mixing Angle θ and degrees of freedom from Truncated Bivariate t-Distribution

 [![License (MIT)](https://img.shields.io/badge/license-MIT-blue.svg?style=plastic)](http://opensource.org/licenses/MIT)

-This repository contains R codes for obtaining the maximum likelihood estimation (MLE) of the mixing angle θ from the truncated bivariate t-distribution as proposed by [Shaw et al. (2008)](https://doi.org/10.1016/j.jmva.2007.08.006).
+This repository contains R codes for obtaining the maximum likelihood estimation (MLE) of the mixing angle θ and degrees of freedom from the truncated bivariate t-distribution as proposed by [Shaw et al. (2008)](https://doi.org/10.1016/j.jmva.2007.08.006).
 The methods implemented here follow the procedures outlined in the paper [Umair et al. (2024)](https://doi.org/10.1177/09622802241267808) and are designed to handle truncation in bivariate distributions.

 ## Table of Contents